Jax Taylor And Brittany Cartwright Come To Blows On ‘Vanderpump Rules’ Season Five

-Jax Taylor and Brittany Cartwright appear to be in a great place currently and recently rang in the New Year with their Vanderpump Rules co-stars in Cabo, Mexico.
+Jax Taylor and Brittany Cartwright appear to be in a great place currently, and recently rang in the new year with their Vanderpump Rules co-stars in Cabo, Mexico.
 On-screen, meanwhile, a very different story is playing out.

 After Jax Taylor told his co-stars that he had caught Kristen Doute and Brittany Cartwright engaging in a sexual encounter with one another during the early episodes of Vanderpump Rules Season 5, he and his girlfriend are seen coming to blows once again during a cast trip to Sonoma, California.

 In a sneak peek at the upcoming episode shared by OK!
-Magazine on January 3, Jax Taylor and Brittany Cartwright cannot stop fighting as their co-stars, including Ariana Madix, Tom Schwartz and Tom Sandoval, attempt to enjoy Madix’s birthday trip.
+Magazine on January 3, Jax Taylor and Brittany Cartwright cannot stop fighting as their co-stars, including Ariana Madix, Tom Schwartz, and Tom Sandoval, attempt to enjoy Madix’s birthday trip.

-As fans saw during last week’s episode of Vanderpump Rules, Sandoval rented a mobile home for the gang to celebrate his girlfriend’s birthday and after picking up the vehicle, they ventured off to a winery before enjoying a bonfire nearby.
+As fans saw during last week’s episode of Vanderpump Rules, Sandoval rented a mobile home for the gang to celebrate his girlfriend’s birthday, and after picking up the vehicle, they ventured off to a winery before enjoying a bonfire nearby.

 Jax Taylor and Brittany Cartwright were at odds during filming last year due to Cartwright’s alleged lack of employment.
 While Cartwright was seen working at Hooters in Los Angeles during Season 4, she reportedly went without a job for a while during Season 5 — and Taylor wasn’t happy about it.
 In the trailer for the new season, Jax Taylor was seen blasting his girlfriend in front of her mother as he stormed out of the house and complained that she’s been sitting on her butt for a year.